waveform-computing/db2utils/docs/AUTHS_HELD.rst

 AUTH_NAME
     The authorization name to query authorizations for.
 AUTH_TYPE
     The type of the authorization name.
-Use ``U`` for users, ``G`` for groups, or ``R`` for roles.
+Use ``'U'`` for users, ``'G'`` for groups, or ``'R'`` for roles.
 If this parameter is omitted the type will be determined by calling the :ref:`AUTH_TYPE` function.
 INCLUDE_COLUMNS
-    If this is ``Y`` then include column-level authorizations for relations (tables, views, etc).
-This is useful when generating ``REVOKE`` statements from the result (as column level authorizations cannot be revoked directly in DB2).
+    If this is ``'Y'`` then include column-level authorizations for relations (tables, views, etc).
+This is useful when generating REVOKE statements from the result (as column level authorizations cannot be revoked directly in DB2).
 INCLUDE_PERSONAL
-    This parameter controls whether, in the case where AUTH_NAME refers to a user (as opposed to a group or role), authorizations associated with the user's personal schema are included in the result.
-If set to ``Y``, personal schema authorizations are included.
-Defaults to ``N`` if omitted.
+    This parameter controls whether, in the case where **AUTH_NAME** refers to a user (as opposed to a group or role), authorizations associated with the user's personal schema are included in the result.
+If set to ``'Y'``, personal schema authorizations are included.
+Defaults to ``'N'`` if omitted.

 Returns
 =======